• ECTS

 • Power and attenuation

-• Determination of modes by separation of variables
+• Determining modes by separating variables

 3. Optical fibers

-• Determination of modes
+• Determining modes

 • Dispersion in optical fibers (material, modal, guiding)